After a brief holiday, Calyx – The Canterbury Website is back online at a new location.

 According to Wrong Movements, when the band moved from Kent to London during the Summer of 1966, Larry Nowlin stayed behind and would commute to London from Canterbury to rehearse.
-Larry, however, has a different memory :
+Larry, however, has a different recollection :

 I did not stay behind.
 Canterbury was far from London !
 We all moved up, spent some time at Robert’s in Dulwich.
 I stayed there for a while, then Jane and I rented a flat in Notting Hill Gate where Joy Bang, an American Starlet, had been living.

 Wrong Movements also suggests that the band rehearsed in a room provided by Anim near their Soho offices, and occasionally in Dulwich.
 Larry remembers the latter but not the former.